-From Brive it is a short train ride to Saint-Denis-près-Martel (also known as Saint-Denis-lès-Martel), the nearest railway station to Martel.
-There are not many SNCF autocars a day from this dusty little outpost to Martel itself, so you would need to check the SNCF timetable, unless you felt like walking the six kilometres.
+From Brive it is a short train ride to St-Denis-près-Martel, the nearest railway station to Martel.
+There are not many autocars (buses) a day from this dusty little outpost to Martel itself, so you would need to check the bus timetable, unless you felt like walking the six kilometres.

 It was glaringly hot so we were pleased to take the bus, which deposited us in the main street.
 Martel is small but lively, with shops and cafés encircling the cobbled square with its sturdy stone-roofed market hall.